commandprompt/pgmanage-docs/src/en/03_user_guide.md

 ---

-## Data Editor Grid
+## Data Editor

-The data editor grid allows editing data of a specified query in a visual format.
-This feature can be accessed by right-clicking on a table in the DB entity tree.
+The data editor allows editing data of a specified table in a visual format.
+This feature can be accessed by right-clicking on a table node in the DB entity tree.

 ![Image illustrating how to access the data editor grid](./images/edit_data_light.png)

 Then, a new tab will be created with the data editor.
 By default, the first 10 rows of the `SELECT * from [table] ORDER BY t.id` query will be displayed.
 A text field allows to change the query's conditions.
+Click on the funnel button to apply new filter settings.

 ![Image showing the data grid tab](./images/data_editor0.png)

-The data editor grid allows the following changes:
+The data editor allows the following changes:
+- **Add a row:** Click on the `➕ icon` on the top-left of table header.
+The new empty row will be added to the top of the grid.
 - **Delete a row:** Click on the `❌ icon` next to a row and it will become red.
 You may deselect the row with the going back icon next to the row.
-- **Edit cells:** Double-click on a data cell to edit the grid.
+- **Edit cells:** Double-click on a data cell to edit
+- **Revert Changes**: changed table rows are marked with red and orange colors for deleted and edited rows respectively.
+You can revert row changes by clicking the revert button to the left of the row.
 - **Displayed rows:** Click on the `Limit` dropdown menu and select the number of desired rows.

 Once the desired changes are done, click on the `Apply changes` button.